fkaduk/kobodeck/README.md

 One end-to-end smoke test simulates a Kobo device in an ARMv7 QEMU VM with FAT32 storage and executes Kobodeck against a real Readeck instance.

-To run it, install the necessary dependencies
+Run the native tests with `make test`.

-(QEMU, Docker, `cpio`, and `dosfstools`) and execute `make test`.
+To run the end-to-end test, install the necessary dependencies (QEMU, Docker, `cpio`, and `dosfstools`) and execute `make test-e2e`.

 ### Known issues and limitations